CEO & Founder

 His dynamic career includes having worked with government agencies, serving at the executive level at Texas Children’s Hospital, Hermann Hospital Estate, and the Memorial Hermann Healthcare System.

-He is currently a partner at Atlas Energy group which owns and manages several distinct asset portfolios throughout the country.
+He is currently a partner at Sage Partners which owns and manages several distinct asset portfolios throughout the country.

 With exemplary knowledge in both the healthcare and legal professions, Mr. Gleason is a nationally recognized executive leader with a deep level of expertise in healthcare operations, risk management, privacy, security, and investments.